j4nr0th/rmesh/README.md

 3. Build the package wheel(s) using Python `python -m build <output-dir>`
 4. Install the package from the wheel with `pip install <output-dir>/rmesh-*.whl`

+## Documentation

+Built documentation is hosted using Github pages [here](https://j4nr0th.github.io/rmesh/).
+If you wish to build them yourself, you can do so by installing the package with optional dependency `[doc]` (for example, if you are in the source directory, call `pip install .[doc]`).
+Following that, you can build the documentation pages by calling `sphinx-build doc <out-dir>`.